Chumb: 1971 War

-A memorial of Major General Iftikhar Khan Janjua is located in Chammb where his helicopter crashed during the battle.
-He was immediately evacuated to CMH Kharian, but could not survive the wounds and succumbed- just days before Chhamb was captured.
+A memorial of Major General Iftikhar Khan Janjua is located in Chumb where his helicopter crashed during the battle.
+He was immediately evacuated to CMH Kharian, but could not survive the wounds and succumbed- just days before Chamb was captured.
 He was awarded the Hilal-e-Jurat.

-The Chammb sector had a population of around 10,000 people at the time it was captured.
+The Chumb sector had a population of around 10,000 people at the time it was captured.
 The area became a ghost town as most of its residents fled to India following the Pakistani takeover.

 Since 1971

-In 2020, Gen Bajwa visited the Chhamb sector and emphasised upon troops to extend all-out support to local population affected by ceasefire violations.
+In 2020, General Bajwa visited the Chamb sector and emphasised upon troops to extend all-out support to local population affected by ceasefire violations.

 Education

 A Boys College (Kherowal), a Girls College (Dingawali), a Boys High School (Porre), and a Girls High School (Punjgran) are located here.
 The people who belong to the south are Punjabi and the north is mostly Paharis and Gujjars from Rajauri.
 It is primarily agricultural land.
 The people are mostly farmers.
-The members of the Chackmerry community in Chhamb are descendants of early Gujjar settlers who had arrived here from Rajauri in India.
+The members of the Chackmerry community in Chamb are descendants of early Gujjar settlers who had arrived here from Rajauri in India.